 You are going to have a number of options to choose from when deciding on the right swimming pool for your backyard.
 Knowing the types of activities you plan on using your pool for will help you decide the best style and type for your home:

+- Size.
 The size of your swimming pool depends on the size of your yard.
 You don't want a swimming pool that leaves you with no space to do much of anything else.
 Also allow for space to build a deck around the pool if you are interested in creating a relaxing atmosphere outside.

-The cost of a swimming pool
+The costs of a swimming pool

 Building a swimming pool is a considerable expense that can set you back tens of thousands of dollars.
 When deciding how much money to borrow to build a pool, think about all of the following costs which may apply: